 Real-time operating systems should consider timing requirements by using scheduling algorithms that give real-time processes the highest scheduling priorities.
-Scheduler decides the priority of tasks and priority of tasks does not degrade over the time.
-Timing requirements can be address by minimizing the response time of interrupts.
+Scheduler decides the priority of tasks and priority of tasks does not degrade over time.
+Timing requirements can be addressed by minimizing the response time of interrupts.

 When determining the best RTOS, ask questions such as whether the system is showing any jitters within your tolerance range and thereby providing the determinism that you need.
 RTOS performance should be determined by a system’s dependable in executing calls within a specified period, regardless of anything else happening on the system.